opengsn/gsn-protocol/gsn-protocol.md

 Require no network changes, and minimal contract changes.

 ## Abstract

+TODO: this is outdated (we're no longer eip-1077 compliant, and the need of meta-transaction no longer need to be explained in so many words..)

 Communicating with dapps currently requires paying ETH for gas, which limits dapp adoption to ether users.
 Therefore, contract owners may wish to pay for the gas to increase user acquisition, or let their users pay for gas with fiat money.
 Alternatively, a 3rd party may wish to subsidize the gas costs of certain contracts.